xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/dead-reckoning.md

 ## Introduction
 One of the simplest ways of controlling the robot autonomously is using dead reckoning.

-It is essentially what most people do in their very first physics class: calculate, how long it takes something to go a certain distance based on its average speed.
+It uses one of the first equations you learned in physics: `time = distance / average velocity`.
+We use it to calculate, how long it takes the robot to go a certain distance based on its average speed.

 Let's look at an example: say our robot drives an average of `v = 2.5m/s`.
 We want it to drive a distance of `d = 10m`.
 To calculate, how long it will take the robot, all you have to do is divide distance by velocity: `t = d/v = 10/2.5 = 4s`.